Coronavirus updates: New cases across Europe | DW | 27.02.2020

-More countries across Europe have confirmed cases.
-Meanwhile, US President Trump has appointed a coronavirus task force with VP Mike Pence at its helm.
+More countries across Europe have confirmed cases of COVID-19.
+Meanwhile, US President Donald Trump has appointed a coronavirus task force with VP Mike Pence at its helm.
 All the latest updates here.

 All updates in Universal Coordinated Time (UTC/GMT).